Our happy chickens lay healthy eggs!

 I am a member of the Anderson All Breed Bantam Club

 Skip Wimpressive Dude went over the Rainbow Bridge Jan.
-2014.
+2014 at 28 years old.
 Wimpy was born here, raised here and lived an easy life on West Knoll Farm.
 He was first and foremost our beloved pet.

 RIP, handsome boy.